FSU players react on Twitter following meeting with Norvell

 TALLAHASSEE, Fla.
 (WCTV) — Florida State University football players are showing support for head coach Mike Norvell on Twitter after a Thursday morning meeting the team held to address his comments made to The Athletic.

-Linebacker Kevon Glenn said on Twitter a little before noon that the team was unified.
+said on Twitter a little before noon that the team was unified.

 "We love our coach and we are together as a team," Glenn tweeted.
 "FSU football team and coaching staff is fine and working.
 See y'all in fall."

-We love our coach and we are together as a team.
-FSU football team and coaching staff is fine and working��.
-See y’all in fall��— Kevon Glenn������ (@kevontglenn) June 4, 2020

-Linebacker Amari Gainer tweeted a short video from the locker room, saying "all we know is work."
+tweeted a short video from the locker room, saying "all we know is work."

-Defensive tackle Marvin Wilson, who first called out Norvell on Twitter, tweeted again after the meeting; however, he did not speak on the meeting directly.
+; however, he did not speak on the meeting directly.

 Cornerback Demorie Tate reiterated a Noles247 report saying the Noles players feel together following a meeting with the coaching staff.